elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

-# Distributed Area Team Internals
+# Distributed Area Internals

-The Distributed Area team is responsible for both distributed and indexing components of Elasticsearch.
-The index path stretches from the user REST command through shard routing down to the translog and storage engine: this includes reindexing.
-The Distributed team is also responsible for networking, the discovery plugin system, the snapshot/restore logic, and shard recovery.
+The Distributed Area is split into Coordination and Indexing.

+Indexing covers the index path, stretching from the user REST command through shard routing down to the translog and storage engine.
+It includes reindexing: copying from a source index to a destination index.
+Shard recovery and cross cluster replication also fall under indexing.

-The more obvious topics include cluster coordination, shard allocation, cluster autoscaling stats, task management, and cross cluster replication.
+Coordination encompasses the distributed components relating to cluster coordination, networking, shard allocation decisions (i.e. the balancer algorithms), cluster autoscaling stats, the discovery plugin system, task management, and snapshot/restore.

 A guide to the general Elasticsearch components can be found [here](https://github.com/elastic/elasticsearch/blob/main/docs/internal/GeneralArchitectureGuide.md).
-The equivalent Stateless component architecture guide can be found in the stateless code repository.

 # Networking